ajaykumar1018/AP18110010318---CS306/README.md

 # AP18110010318---CS306
-This repo contains all the lab exercises of course CS306 - Compiler Design
+This repo contains all the lab assignments and exercises of the course CS306 - Compiler Design.